hosikiti/Qripboard/README.md

 # Qrip

 A text sharing utility with a QR code.
 You can share short text between any sort of devices (even between Macs and Androids), particularly useful for sharing links desktop to mobile!
 Your text is properly encrypted and only stored in the QR code.
-Furthermore, the QR code is only valid for 1 minute.
+Furthermore, the QR code is only valid for a short period.
 After that, your text cannot be decrypted.

 ## DEMO